inversify/InversifyJS/wiki/good_practices.md

 #### Avoid the injection of data, as opposed to behaviour

-Injection of data, as opposed to behaviour, is a subtype of the poltergeist anti-pattern, with the 'geist in this case being the container.
+Injection of data, as opposed to behaviour, is a subtype of the poltergeist anti-pattern, with the geist in this case being the container.
 If a class needs to be aware of the current date and time, you don't inject a DateTime, which is data; instead, you inject an abstraction over the system clock.
 This is not only correct for DI; it is absolutely essential for testability, so that you can test time-varying functions without needing to actually wait on them.